durgeshyadav87/durgeshyadav87/README.md

 ---

+# 🖥️ IT Executive — Hotel Industry

+### IT Executive

+`2011 – 2013`

+Started my professional IT career in the hotel industry, supporting day-to-day IT operations and technology infrastructure.

+### Key Areas

+* IT infrastructure support
+* Computer systems and network support
+* Hardware and software troubleshooting
+* User / staff technical support
+* System maintenance
+* Network and connectivity troubleshooting
+* IT equipment management
+* Software installation and configuration
+* Data and system support
+* Operational technology support

+This experience provided a strong foundation in **IT operations, troubleshooting, end-user support and production environments**, which later helped transition into software development and business application engineering.

+---

-# 🧩 Selected Project Experience
+# 🧩 Selected Product & Project Experience

 ## 📱 Timenox360

 ### Employee Attendance • GPS Tracking • Sales Force Automation

-Business platform for employee attendance, field-force management, GPS tracking and sales operations.
+Business platform focused on employee attendance, field-force management, GPS tracking and sales operations.

-**Key Areas**
+### Key Areas

-* Employee attendance
+* Employee attendance management
 * Check-in / check-out workflows
 * GPS and location tracking
 * Field-force management